modulardata/php-interview-questions/README.md

 </html>
 ```

-In above example , a mail is sent to info@gmail.com which is receiver address.
-Subject, messages and headers are also given.

 #### Q. How file upload works?

 First, we define FORM method as POST and enctype='multipart/form-data' both property must be defined for uploading a file.